4 Ways We Can Support Our Community

 The Urban Farming Institute of Boston at the Fowler Clark Epstein Farm in Mattapan harnesses the power of cultivating land and growing food to create jobs and entrepreneurial opportunities in Roxbury, Dorchester and Mattapan.

-Comfort Kitchen at the Upham’s Corner Comfort Station in Dorchester, to be operated by Biplaw Rai, Nyako Pearl Perry, and Kwasi Kwaai is a café whose business model deliberately addresses labor and wage inequities in the restaurant industry.
+Comfort Kitchen at the Upham’s Corner Comfort Station in Dorchester, to be operated by Biplaw Rai, Nyacko Pearl Perry, and Kwasi Kwaai is a café whose business model deliberately addresses labor and wage inequities in the restaurant industry.

 The Wellness Collaborative in Roxbury with whom HBI is working on a plan for the historic Owen Nawn Factory in Nubian Square, a team of doctors and medical professionals are building awareness and educating communities about the unique health and wellness needs of communities of color.